sclavijosuero/playwright-api/README.md

 # pw-api (Beta)

-Playwright plugin for comprehensive API testing, presenting results in a user-friendly manner.
+Playwright plugin for comprehensive API testing and presenting results in a user-friendly manner in the Playwright UI.

 ## Main Features